greentfrapp/greentfrapp.github.io/_posts/2018-10-07-leaflet-tutorial.md

 ## Hover and Highlight Shapes

-This will follow the `4-highlight.html` file in the Github repository [here](https://github.com/greentfrapp/leaflet-tutorial).
+*This will follow the `4-highlight.html` file in the Github repository.
+Source code [here](https://github.com/greentfrapp/leaflet-tutorial/blob/master/4-highlight.html) and sample page [here](https://greentfrapp.github.io/leaflet-tutorial/4-highlight.html)*

 To make the map feel more interactive, we can make a shape respond when the mouse hovers over it.